Corazon Aquino: International

 Shortly after leaving the presidency, Aquino traveled abroad, giving speeches and lectures on issues of democracy, development, human rights, and women empowerment.
 At the 1994 meeting of the UNESCO World Commission on Culture and Development in Manila, Aquino delivered a speech urging the unconditional release of Burmese democratic leader Aung San Suu Kyi from detention.
-Until her death in 2009, Aquino would continue to petition for the release of Aung San Suu Kyi.
+She petitioned for the release of Aung San Suu Kyi.

 Aquino was a member of the Council of Women World Leaders, an international organization of former and current female heads of state, from the group's inception in 1996 to her death.

 In 1997, Aquino attended the wake and funeral of Saint Mother Teresa of Calcutta, whom she met during the latter's visit in Manila in 1989.
 In 2005, Aquino joined the international community in mourning the death of Pope John Paul II.

 In 2002, Aquino became the first woman named to the Board of Governors at the Asian Institute of Management, a leading graduate business school and think tank in the Asia Pacific region.
 She served on the Board until 2006.

 Charitable and social initiatives

 After her term as president, Aquino was involved in several charitable activities and socio-economic initiatives.
-From 1992 until her death, Aquino was chairperson of the Benigno S. Aquino, Jr. Foundation, which she set up in her husband's honor after his assassination in 1983.
+From 1992 until her death, Aquino was chairperson of the Benigno S. Aquino Jr. Foundation, which she set up in her husband's honor after his assassination in 1983.
 Aquino supported the Gawad Kalinga social housing project for the poor and homeless.
 In 2007, Aquino helped establish the PinoyME Foundation, a non-profit organization that aims to provide microfinancing programs and projects for the poor.
-Aquino also painted, and would occasionally give away her paintings to friends and family or auction her paintings and donate the proceeds to charity.
+Aquino also painted and would occasionally give away her paintings to friends and family or auction her paintings and donate the proceeds to charity.
 She never sold her art for her own profit.